This article is based off of my 2020 OSAC Annual Briefing presentation “Historical Inflection Points for the Security Industry”

 The pandemic isn’t over, and we’ll continue to feel its impacts throughout the protection field for decades to come.
 Health safety and security is the new frontier, and the home has become the new workplace.

-This brings new challenges to corporate security.
+This brings new challenges facing security industry professionals.
 The attack surface has expanded.
 Security functions — like preventing workplace violence, executive protection and information security — must now expand far beyond the workplace, and offer protection for far more employees.
 Our world and our workplace today is virtual, something that I couldn’t have imagined as a young agent in the 1980’s, when our first mobile phones were the size of a brick and our telegrams were hand typed on IBM and Royal typewriters, with the ribbons locked up at night inside Mosler safes.

 As to the future, what will we be talking about 35 years from now?
 I know I won’t be at my age!
 But, I would like to think we’ll see the convergence of amazing technology not yet developed, to enhance physical security, health safety and information technology.